graphprotocol/allocation-optimizer/README.md

 **NOTE:** This binary only works for x86 Linux.
 If you are you a different operating system or architecture, please see the documentation for other options.

+**IMPORTANT:** By default, `opt_mode="fast"`.
+Fast-mode is not guaranteed to converge to a global optimum.
+If you get strange results, you should try `opt_mode="optimal"`.
+This mode is still experimental, and will take longer to run, but you may get more reasonable results with it.

 ## Configuration

 An example configuration TOML file might look as below.